Expand Access to O&P Care Through New York Medicaid

 - CO, ME, NH, RI, CA, MA, OR, NJ, IN, VT and LA have enacted parity laws.

-- PA, WI, IL, MI, NY, NC, AL, MN, NE, ND, UT, AZ, OH, ID, GA, KS, KY, TN and WA are looking to advance legislation in 2010.
+- PA, WI, IL, MI, NY, NC, AL, MN, NE, ND, UT, AZ, OH, ID, GA, KS, KY, TN and WA are looking to advance legislation.